-As of March 31, 2015, there were 12,530,493 shares of common stock issued and outstanding (held by 373 stockholders of record).
+As of September 30, 2014, there are 12,473,024 shares of common stock issued and outstanding (which includes the 500,000 shares of common stock issued to Sprint in connection with the Spectrum Closing) held by approximately 173 stockholders.
 All of our outstanding shares of common stock are fully paid and nonassessable.